Network Rail Control Periods

 Network Rail Control Periods are the 5-year timespans into which Network Rail, the owner and operator of most of the rail infrastructure in Great Britain, works for financial and other planning purposes.
 Each Control Period begins on 1 April and ends on 31 March to coincide with the financial year.
-These periods were inherited from Railtrack, so that the earlier ones are retrospective, and not necessarily of 5 years duration.
+These periods were inherited from Railtrack, so that the earlier ones are retrospective.

 As Network Rail is responsible for developing and maintaining railway infrastructure, the Control Periods are used to decide priorities for investment.
-Infrastructure developments have taken place or are planned as follows: